carpentries-lab/metagenomics-shell/_episodes/04-redirection.md

 >
 {: .callout}

-Let's search for the string NNNNNNNNNN in the SRR098026 file:
+Let's search for the string NNNNNNNNNN in the JC1A_R2.fastq file.
 ~~~
-$ grep NNNNNNNNNN SRR098026.fastq
+$ grep NNNNNNNNNN JC1A_R2.fastq
 ~~~
 {: .bash}

 This command returns a lot of output to the terminal.
-Every single line in the SRR098026 file that contains at least 10 consecutive Ns is printed to the terminal, regardless of how long or short the file is.
+Every single line in the JC1A_R2.fastq file that contains at least 10 consecutive Ns is printed to the terminal, regardless of how long or short the file is.
 We may be interested not only in the actual sequence which contains this string, but in the name (or identifier) of that sequence.
 We discussed in a previous lesson